SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 ## Test the Setup

 You can call the endpoints with your preferred tool like Postman, cUrl.

-In addition, we have prepared the [samplerequest.htt](samplerequests.http) file that you can use for the calls if you have installed the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for VSCode.
+We have prepared the [samplerequest.http](samplerequests.http) file that you can use for the calls.
+For that you need the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for VSCode.
 The only thing you need do is to replace the placeholder `<Put your cluster domain here>` with the according value for your Kyma Cluster.
 You can retrieve that via:

 ```shell
 kubectl get configmap -n kube-system shoot-info -ojsonpath='{.data.domain}'
 ```

 Now you are set to execute the different calls to interact with the wishlist.
-Have Fun!
+Have fun!

->> 📝 **Tip** - You can use te .htp file as template for the calls in any other tool you prefer.
+>> 📝 **Tip** - You can use the .http file as template for the calls in any other tool you prefer.

-🏆  **FINISHED** - you made it, you deployed Dapr as custom component as well as Redis to Kyma and setup an application that uses teh Dapr state store component!
+🏆  **FINISHED** - you made it, you deployed Dapr as custom component as well as Redis to a Kyma cluster and setup an application that uses the Dapr state store component!

-## CodeTour
+## Want more guidance - use the CodeTour

-We also offer a [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) that you can use to walk through the code snippets and get the explanation provided in this `README.md`at the right spots.
-It also contains more detailed information on the implementation of the functions.
+We also offer a [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) for this repository.
+The tour provides you the information presented in this `README.md` and adds more detailed explanations the code snippets especially when it comes to the Azure Functions part.